Dinosaurs and other prehistoric animals on stamps and postmarks of Armenia

 In 2017 Armenia started the multi-year set "Flora and fauna of the ancient world".

-Since then, the country issue one or two stamps a year dedicated to prehistoric animals of the world.
+Since then, the country has issued one or two stamps a year dedicated to prehistoric animals of the world.

 Official stamps of Armenia that related to Paleontology: dinosaurs and other prehistoric animals